m5stack/m5-docs/docs/en/quick_start/atom/atom_echo_quick_start.md

 ## EchoSTT service

 EchoSTT is a speech to text service, which sends the local speech to the cloud server through the network and returns the recognition results to the local device.
-Whether you use this service in UIFlow or Arduino, you need to bind token through MAC address to obtain permission.
+Whether you use this service in UIFlow, you need to bind token through MAC address to obtain permission.
 The specific steps are as follows:

 - Go to [Official website](https://m5stack.com/pages/download)to download latest version M5Burner(2.0.0 and above)